Taft Bridge: History

 The Classical Revival bridge was built from 1897 to 1907.
 It was designed by engineer George S. Morison and architect Edward Pearce Casey.
 Construction was overseen by U.S. Army engineer Henry C. Newcomer.
 It is an arch bridge with unreinforced concrete arches and a reinforced concrete deck.
-The total length of the bridge is 274.5 m.
+The total length of the bridge between its abutments is 325.5 m.
 It has been called an "engineering tour de force" and the largest unreinforced concrete structure in the world.
 In 1931, the bridge was renamed in honor of U.S. President William Howard Taft, who frequently walked the bridge while Chief Justice of the United States.

 During early planning for the Washington Metro in the 1960s, the Red Line was slated to run across the bridge to connect Dupont Circle and Woodley Park.
 Instead, the metro was built underground.

 Between 2010 and 2022, half of the 26 people in the District of Columbia who died as a result of suicide on bridges died on Taft Bridge.
 In 2023 the District Department of Transportation began planning for the installation of new safety barriers on Taft Bridge.
-This decision was the result of grassroots advocacy efforts driven by a Woodley Park resident after her partner died by suicide on the bridge.
+This decision was the result of grassroots advocacy efforts driven by Woodley Park resident, Chelsea Van Thof, after her partner, Peter Tripp, died by suicide on the bridge.
 The culmination of this initiative led to the construction of a temporary fence on the Taft Bridge in October 2025.
-Construction of a permanent suicide barrier is slated for completion in Fall 2026.
+Construction of a permanent suicide barrier is slated for completion in November 2026.